Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Gravitational Wave Timing Residual Theory

 with the angular phase and frequency functions $\Theta(t)$ and $\omega(t)$ defined in Sections~\ref{subsec: mono vs freq evo}.

 A more detailed description of the connection between the gravitational wave metric perturbation, induced fractional shift of a pulsar's period $T$, and its timing residual is offered in Appendix~\ref{app: deriving the timing residual}.
-The gravitational wave induced fractional shift of the pulsar's period $T$ is:
+The gravitational wave-induced fractional shift of the pulsar's period $T$ is:

 where $t_\mathrm{obs}$ is the time a pulsar's photon is observed arriving at Earth, $t_\mathrm{ret}$ is the retarded time of the gravitational wave (equation~\ref{eqn:retarded time}) , and $\vec{x}_{0}(t)$ is the spatial path of the photon between the pulsar and the Earth.